foxitsoftware/xamarin-foxitpdf/foxit_xamarin_android/README.md

      ![screenshot2](./Screenshot/screenshot2.jpg)
    -  Get key.
 If you do not already have a valid Foxit license key, please download `foxitpdfsdk_(version_no)_android.zip` from [https://developers.foxitsoftware.com/pdf-sdk/android/](https://developers.foxitsoftware.com/pdf-sdk/android/) to get the key.
    - _**Optional**_
-   If you want to open a RMS protected PDF document, you should install the `Foxit.Android.Microsoft.Aad.Adal`, `Foxit.Android.RMSSDK` and `Foxit.Android.RMSSDK.UI`.
+   If you want to open a RMS protected PDF document, you should install the
+  `Foxit.Android.Microsoft.Aad.Adal`,
+  `Foxit.Android.Microsoft.Identity.Common`,
+  `Foxit.Android.RMSSDK`,
+  `Foxit.Android.RMSSDK.UI`.

      ![screenshot3](./Screenshot/screenshot3.jpg)